Pilgrim of the Planes

 Mercae was about to retort with a quip, but something tugged at his mind, giving him pause.
 A ghostly hand crawled up his spine until it embedded a recollection into the base of his aging skull: a stone-skinned swordsman in an orange toga, a living shadow, an owl-serpent hybrid, and a flying leviathan.
 These visions swam within his mind’s eye for a few moments before they faded away.

 “You alright?”
 Shaw asked, noticing the distant look in his companion’s eyes.
-He reached within his beige robe and pulled out a biscuit.
-He then tossed it at Mercae without warning.
+He reached within his beige robe and pulled out a biscuit, which he then tossed at Mercae without warning.

 Mercae blinked back to attention and halted the biscuit with a physics spell.
-He reached out with a thin hand and plucked it out of the air.
-He consumed it in a single bite before responding.
-“I think I just remembered how I got here,” he said.
+He reached out with a thin hand and plucked the treat out of the air.
+He bit into the morsel before responding with a semi-full mouth, “I think I just remembered how I got here,” he said.

 “And how’s that?”
 Shaw acknowledged.

 “I was with a few others.
 We were a group of half a dozen, ready to strike at that same tentacle fiend that had sent me here last time.
 The parts about the battle are hazy, probably due to the brain damage that I must have suffered.
-I believe that I perished in that fight,” the wizard responded, eyes becoming unfocused in reflection.
+I believe that I perished in that fight,” the wizard responded, eyes becoming unfocused in reflection as he finished eating the biscuit.

 “I hope your team won, then.
-Otherwise, your demise would have been for naught,” Shaw rolled his eyes, doubting Mercae’s tale.
+Otherwise, your demise would have been for naught,” Shaw rolled his eyes, doubting Mercae’s tale and death.

 “There’s a way to find out,” Mercae replied, ignoring the sarcasm.
 He straightened his back and walked a few meters away from Shaw and the hut.

 “What are you up to?”
-The seated one asked from the comfort of his rocking chair, still in perpetual motion.
+The seated one asked from the comfort of his rocking chair, still squeaking gently in perpetual motion.

 “Home,” Mercae replied.
 He looked at the hovering sticks, “okay, nice job, you can de-chant now.”
-The sticks then plopped onto the ground.
-Their silvery glow faded as they ceased moving.
-Mercae inspected the portal, “Okay, should be ready to go,” he said as he inspected the circular drawing on the ground.
-He leaned over and pressed both of his hands into one of the symbols closest to him.
-Nothing happened.
+The sticks then plopped onto the ground and their silvery glow faded as they ceased moving.
+Mercae inspected the portal, “should be ready to go,” he said as he inspected the circular drawing on the ground.
+He leaned over and pressed both of his hands into one of the symbols closest to him, though nothing happened.

 “You sure that’s a portal?
 Just looks like vandalism,” the wizened one stated.